'Rob Petrosian', the Trump supporter impersonating a White House reporter

-Category: World Hits: 5A journalist in the White House publicly supporting Donald Trump and trying to discredit Joe Biden?
+Category: World Hits: 7A journalist in the White House publicly supporting Donald Trump and trying to discredit Joe Biden?
 Social media accounts belonging to "Rob Petrosian" have attracted a large following on TikTok and other platforms.
 But an investigation conducted by the FRANCE 24 Observers suggests that "Rob Petrosian" is not a real journalist, and that he is most likely based outside of the United States.

 Read more https://observers.france24.com/en/americas/20210430-rob-petrosian-the-trump-supporter-impersonating-a-white-house-reporter